What's New

 This page summarizes new features and improvements for the NetQ 5.2 release.
 For a list of open and fixed issues, see the release notes.

-- Added ability to back up your NetQ data using an NFS server for disaster recovery scenarios (beta)
+- You can now back up your NetQ data using an NFS server for disaster recovery scenarios (beta)

-- Added a fault correlation system event which groups of events linked to the same underlying issue and displays the association between host-based errors and devices within a network’s fabric (beta)
+- NetQ now supports fault correlation system events which group events linked to the same underlying issue and displays the association between host-based errors and devices within a network’s fabric (beta)

-- Added adaptive routing validations that verify configuration consistencies across switches in your network’s fabric (beta)
+- Introduced adaptive routing validations that verify configuration consistencies across switches in your network’s fabric (beta)

-- Added support for node addition for NetQ NVLink + Ethernet combined mode deployments (beta)
+- You can now add nodes to your existing NetQ NVLink + Ethernet combined mode deployments (beta)

-- Added RoCE validations that verify configuration consistencies across the entire network fabric, including switches, host NICs, and DPUs (beta)
+- Introduced RoCE validations that verify configuration consistencies across the entire network fabric, including switches, host NICs, and DPUs (beta)

 - Added support for Arm-based systems

-- Added ability to create NetQ simulations in DSX Air
+- You can now create NetQ simulations using the NVIDIA DSX Air platform

 - Updated the Cable Validation Tool to version 1.9